 MLM stands for multi-level marketing or sometimes also called direct selling or network marketing.

-What this means is that you can’t buy JBlooms products from your typical retail stores.
+All 3 terms have their own slight differences, but what they all have in common is that you can’t buy their products from your typical retail stores.

 Instead, the trade of goods is mainly done through “independent distributors” which in this case are called the JBloom “designers” — or in even simpler terms; other JBloom customers.

-Meaning the customers are the ones marketing and spreading the word of the company.
+It means the customers are the ones marketing and spreading the word about the company.

 The customers are paying to promote the company without any guarantee of income.